BaddyMAK/Data_cleaning_and_transformation/README.md

 # Data Cleaning

-In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning.
+In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning and data transformation.

-Data cleaning is a fundamental and an essential step for any data science project.
+Data cleaning and data transformation are two fundamental and essential steps for any data science project.
-It is the first task that must be accomplished by any data scientist when obtaining the raw data for first time.
+They are the two first tasks that must be accomplished by any data scientist when obtaining the raw data for first time.

-Finally, Data cleaning aims to provide high quality, consistent and reliable data to build our machine learning model, finding proper insights or trends and taking the right decision.
+Finally, they aims to provide high quality, consistent and reliable data to build our machine learning model, finding proper insights or trends and taking the right decision.

 <div>